jaredwray/cacheable/README.md

 Type: `boolean`<br>
 Default: `false`

 Forces refreshing the cache.
-If the response could be retrieved from cache, it'll perform a new request and override the cache instead.
+If the response could be retrieved from the cache, it will perform a new request and override the cache instead.

 ##### cb